influxdata/telegraf/plugins/parsers/openmetrics/README.md

 prometheus,unit=seconds process_cpu_seconds=4200722.46
 ```

- hold more than one value and the field keys aren't generic.
-The resulting metrics are sparse, but for some outputs they may be easier to process or query, including those that are more efficient with column-oriented data.
-The telegraf metric name is the same for all metrics in the input instance.
-It can be set with the name_override setting and defaults to "prometheus".
-To have multiple metric names, you can use multiple instances of the plugin, each with its own name_override.
+The resulting metrics are sparse, but for some outputs they may be easier to
+process or query, including those that are more efficient with column-oriented
+data.
+The telegraf metric name is the same for all metrics in the input
+instance.
+It can be set with the `name_override` setting and defaults to
+"prometheus".
+To have multiple metric names, you can use multiple instances of
+the plugin, each with its own `name_override`.

-metric_version = 2 uses the same histogram format as the histogram aggregator
+`metric_version = 2` uses the same histogram format as the histogram aggregator

 ## Regenerating OpenMetrics code